My Golden Visa immigration services logo

 1

-When the package of documents is ready, the application for a Guest Investor Visa can be submitted to the Hungary consulate in the country of origin.
+When the document package is ready, the application for a Guest Investor Visa can be submitted to the Hungarian consulate in the country of origin.

 2

-With a Guest Investor Visa, one can stay in Hungary for over 90 days within a 180-day period, as well as enter and leave the country multiple times.
+A Guest Investor Visa is issued for 6 months.
+With this visa, one can stay in Hungary during its validity and enter and leave the country multiple times.

 3